with Thorsten Peger & N.R. Jenzen-Jones

 The barrels are fastened to the stock with two sheet-iron bands which are affixed with nineteen forged iron nails.
 The first of these brackets fastens the barrels to the breech, including a duplicate touch-hole above the vent.
 The second bracket holds the barrels in place towards the muzzle end (see Figure 1.4).
 Each barrel is backed by a metal breech-plug (some with small cascabels), which are additionally affixed to the wooden stock thin retaining bands.
 The gun does not bear any markings and has no accompanying period documentation.

-In issue 11 of the Ordnance Journal (1999), Robert Morgan relates a theory that this organok was recovered from the battlefield of Berestechko (30 June 1651) during the Cossack-Polish War (1648–1657).
+In issue 11 of the Journal of the Ordnance Society (1999), Robert Morgan relates a theory that this organok was recovered from the battlefield of Berestechko (30 June 1651) during the Cossack-Polish War (1648–1657).
 A review of the archives at the National Museum of the History of Ukraine indicates that there are no documents related to this weapon held by the Museum.
 Instead, this weapon is to be found in the old catalogues of the Muzeum Narodowe im. krola Jana III, which merged with the modern Lviv Historical Museum in 1939.
 Around that time, the organ gun from Lviv was transferred first to Poland and then to Kyiv.
 While the piece was in Lviv, there appears to be no documentary evidence to suggest that it was recovered from the battlefield near Berestechko.
 The catalogues of the museums in Lviv at that time are considered to be quite accurate; if this weapon had been recovered from the field of the Battle of Berestechko, one would expect it to be clearly recorded in the available documentary evidence.

 There is one wrinkle, however.
 The museum reform of the 1940s, which took place in Lviv, led to the disbandment of 26 museum institutions and the redistribution of their collections.
 As a result, their funds were distributed among several major museums in the city.
 Unfortunately, the integrity of many Ukrainian museum collections suffered under Soviet ‘reform’.
 Frequent and seemingly arbitrary orders were issued demanding the transfer of funding and materiel from one museum to another.
 As a result, the National Museum of the History of Ukraine received a number of samples of weapons from museums in Lviv.
 The partial loss of documents accompanying these exchanges has made it impossible to identify the provenance of many items.
 It is possible that the information about this particular gun’s arrival in the museum collection was lost during the time of its transfer.
 Today, the so-called ‘Cossack gun’ resides in a National Museum gallery dedicated to the history of Ukraine in the 17th century.